-Use of an existing pier, boat lift, and two mooring buoys (as shown in Figure 2).
+Use of an existing pier and one mooring buoy (as shown in Figure 2).

 Figure 2.
 Site Map

 NOTE: This depiction of the lease premises is based on unverified information provided by the Applicant or other parties and is not a waiver or limitation of any State interest in the subject or any other property.